ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

 One of the principles of REST is that the same resource (such as Content item, Location, Content Type) should be unique.
 It allows caching your REST API using a reverse proxy such as Varnish.
 If the same resource is available in multiple locations, cache purging is noticeably more complex.
-This is why SiteAccess matching with REST is not enabled at URL level (or domain).
+This is why SiteAccess matching with REST isn't enabled at URL level (or domain).

 ### Media types